-Lots of travelers don’t like the idea of being part of the cruise-ship hordes.
+Lots of travelers don't like the idea of being part of the cruise-ship hordes.
 With big ships typically carrying over 3,000 passengers and everyone sharing their gripes online, cruise lines work very hard to avoid any congestion.
-In four cruises I’ve enjoyed lately, I’ve been impressed by crowd management.
-There’s almost never a congestion problem on board.
-In fact, very often I marvel at how empty the big ship feels — even though they are always sailing full.
+In each of the cruises I've enjoyed lately, I've been impressed by crowd management.
+There's almost never a congestion problem on board.
+In fact, very often I marvel at how empty the big ships feel — even though they are always sailing full.

 Cruise ports work hard to organize the masses.
 There are clear charts of each port, shuttle buses if necessary, small temporary tourist information tents that are set up when a ship is in, and even painted lines in the pavement that take the guesswork out of getting to and from the town center.

 Some ports have a wide range of options.
-For example, if you dock at France’s port of Le Havre, you’ll be offered various trips into Paris, as well as guided visits to D-Day beaches and Impressionist sights closer to your ship.
-In some cases, there’s only one worthy destination, but it takes some effort to reach it.
-For example, from the German port of Warnemünde, it’s a three-hour bus or train ride into Berlin.
-It’s possible to get to these places by public transportation — but the cruise line hopes you’ll pay them to take you on an excursion instead.
+For example, if you dock at France's port of Le Havre, you'll be offered various trips into Paris, as well as guided visits to D-Day beaches and Impressionist sights closer to your ship.
+In some cases, there's only one worthy destination from a certain port, but it takes some effort to reach it.
+That's true of the German port of Warnemünde, where it's a three-hour bus or train ride into Berlin.
+It's possible to get to these places by public transportation — but the cruise line hopes you'll pay them to take you on an excursion instead.